slatedocs/slate/source/includes/_errors.md

-401 | Unauthorized – Your API key is not valid or is missing 404 | Not Found – The specified resource could not be found 406 | Not Acceptable – You requested a format that isn’t json 422 | Unprocessable Entity – Your request results in invalid data.
-500 | Internal Server Error -- We had a problem with our server.
+401 | Unauthorized – Your API key is not valid or is missing 404 | Not Found – The specified resource could not be found 406 | Not Acceptable – You requested a format that isn’t json 422 | Unprocessable Entity – Your request results in invalid data 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.